truenas/documentation/content/_includes/TNHardwareGuide.md

 {{< /tabs >}}

 {{< hint warning >}}
 TrueNAS SCALE does not currently support T10-DIF drives.
-[Users on our forums have developed a workaround](https://www.truenas.com/community/threads/troubleshooting-disk-format-warnings-in-bluefin.106051/), and we are investing the issue internally.
+[Users on our forums have developed a workaround](https://www.truenas.com/community/threads/troubleshooting-disk-format-warnings-in-bluefin.106051/), and we are investigating the issue internally.
 {{< /hint >}}

 ### Storage Device Sizing